ilanlansh/FirstMod/README.txt

-This is a fun little project I decided to take on myself after learning Java.
+This is a mod I am working on currently by following TechnoVision's Forge modding tutorial on YouTube.
-I always wanted to create a Minecraft mod!
+I am developing this mid just for fun with no clear goal.
-This is just a simple mod I am working on by following TechnoVision's Forge modding tutorial on YouTube.
+I plan to use this mod as a practice or framework for future mods.

 Now here's the boring forge stuff: